bigraph-toolkit-suite/bigraphs.grgen-bigraphs/README.md

   --tracking=/path/map.json
 ```

-Therefore, bigraph instance models in the Ecore XMI format `*.xmi` (XML files) have to be provided as arguments, and
+Bigraph instance models in the Ecore XMI format `*.xmi` (XML files) have to be provided as arguments, and
 their metamodels in the Ecore format `*.ecore`.
 See [Bigraph Ecore Metamodel](https://bigraphs.org/) or [Bigraph Framework](https://bigraphs.org/products/bigraph-framework/) on how
 to create bigraphs in this format.